 Full-scale war broke out in March 1999.
 The Serbian and general Yugoslav forces launched an offensive against the KLA.
 Its commander, Sylejman Selimi, a political appointee with no formal military training, was removed in May 1999 and replaced with Agim Ēeku, an Albanian who had previously served in the Croatian Army as brigadier-general.

 After Ēeku's appointment, the KLA took a much more aggressive stance by frontally attacking Yugoslav security force units and forcing them into the open, where they were made easy prey for NATO aircraft.

 During the first phase small guerrilla groups were created following underground war schemes.
 In the second phase the groups expanded and as the number of the participants raised.
-In the third phase divisions were formed under the supervision of professional Albanian officers that deserted from the Yougoslav army and those with war experience from Croatia and Bosnia.
+In the third phase divisions were formed under the supervision of professional Albanian officers that deserted from the Yugoslav army and those with war experience from Croatia and Bosnia as also the unofficial help of Albanian army officers.
 At this point the KLA took a completely regular shape, with organic dressing, uniforms, armament, barracks training centers in and out of Kosovo.
-In the last phase, the organizing structure was built on brigades, as most powerful war units.
+In the last phase, the organizing structure was built on brigades, as most effective war units.

 In May 1999 the structure was formed from the Supreme Headquarters and seven Operating Zones:

 - Drenica’s first Operating Zone with 4 brigades,